Drabble/TWEB-Labo2-Poll/README.md

 The database has been modeled using [Mongoose](http://mongoosejs.com/) which is an ODM for MongoDB.

-Our application is then deployed to Heroku, along with the [mLab MongoDB](https://elements.heroku.com/addons/mongolab) module.
+Our application is then deployed on Heroku, along with the [mLab MongoDB](https://elements.heroku.com/addons/mongolab) module.

 We use [Socketio](http://socket.io/) for the room page.
 It allows you to see and update the rooms questions and comments in real time.

+You can find most of the libraries/frameworks we used and their versions in the `bower.json` and `package.json` files.

 ## Landing page